Orient Association Mission

 INFORMATION SESSION ABOUT THE WATER QUALITY ADVISORY

-On Monday Oct.
-17, 2022 the Orient Association hosted a Zoom Information Session so that the community can learn more about PFAS contaminants and the Water Quality survey that is being performed by the Suffolk County Department of Health Services (SCDHS).
-Jason Hime, the Principal Public Health Engineer of the SCDHS Department of Water Resources offered a short presentation
+On Thursday Feb.
+9, 2023 the Orient Association hosted a second Zoom Information Session so that the community can learn more about the expanded water testing survey for PFAS contaminants that is being performed by the Suffolk County Department of Health Services (SCDHS).
+Jason Hime, the Principal Public Health Engineer of the SCDHS Department of Water Resources offered a short presentation covering the following:

 Orient and much of Suffolk county households are reliant on septic/cesspool waste water systems, many of which are in environmentally fragile areas and pre-date the requirement for adequate septic systems.
 These systems push pollutants, especially nitrates, into the groundwater and Peconic Bay.